Loading

 How much does travel trailer insurance cost?

-Travel trailer insurance costs $200 to $800 per year in 2026 depending on the trailer value, use frequency, and coverage selections.
-A $30K mid-range travel trailer with standard coverage and a $500 deductible averages $280 to $480 per year.
+Travel trailer insurance rates depend on trailer value, use frequency, and coverage selections.
+According to industry data from Foremost and Progressive, a $30K mid-range travel trailer with standard coverage and a $500 deductible typically runs $280 to $480 per year, with the broader range for travel trailers at $200 to $800.
 Higher-value trailers in the $50K to $80K range typically run $450 to $800 per year.
 Progressive often leads on price for travel trailers stored seasonally.

 Why is RV insurance so expensive?